 Gas stations look like just like any other gas station in the world.
 In Spanish, gas station is “Gasolinera.”
 Many of the gas stations will have a huge sign that says something like “Gasolinera X name of area” or “Servicentro X name of area.”

 The best way to find a gas station in Costa Rica is by using WAZE or Google Maps.
 Type “Gasolinera” or click on the Gas Icon.

 How to Get Gas in Spanish

 Since all gas stations in Costa Rica are full service, the process is super easy.
-When you pull into the gas station, usually there are attendants that will tell you which lane to go in.
-Pull up to whichever is free and has the nozzle on your side of the car.
-When you park, the attendant will come up to you to ask what you would like.
+When you pull into the gas station, there will be attendants that will tell you which lane to go in.
+After you park, the attendant will come up to you to ask what you would like.